Jiangzhai: Brass

-The brass found in Jiangzhai is the oldest arsenical copper ever found, dated at 4700-4000 BC.
-However, the brass found at the site has many impurities, and although the fragments discovered resemble fabricated objects, their possible uses are unknown.
-This uncertainty, and the fact that these items have not been followed up by brass from descendant cultures, leads archeologists to believe that the Jiangzhai culture only created brass by accident and not systematically.
+Some in China claim the brass found in Jiangzhai is the oldest arsenical copper ever found, dated to 4700–4000 BC.
+However, the brass found at the site has been described as "very suspicious", with suggestions that it resulted from accidental mixing from the upper stratigraphy.
+Evidence from only two pieces of metal was deemed far from sufficient to establish the initial stage of the Chinese Metal Age, while the absence of comparable brass finds for thousands of years afterward has also been cited as grounds for questioning the finds.

 In 1996, the Jiangzhai site was designated by the State Council as one of national key cultural relics protection sites.
 As of Sep 2013, the Jiangzhai site was still in a mediocre state of protection, with only a concrete plaque above the ground identifying the National Key Cultural Relics Protection Unit, and the modern buildings above the ground being demolished.